-The Trauma Therapy Group provides trauma therapy to help women reclaim a sense of safety.
-They offer in-person therapy in Vancouver, BC, and online across Canada.
+The Trauma Therapy Group is committed to helping women reclaim a sense of safety through trauma therapy.
+Offering in-person therapy in Vancouver, BC, and online therapy across Canada, their work focuses on supporting women in overcoming trauma and restoring emotional well-being.

 “Good communication depends on feeling safe emotionally.”

-One does not have to talk to Alexa Gelles long to understand how she’s found success in the field of counselling.
-Competent, personable, and kind are just a few traits that the owner of Alexa Gelles Counselling effortlessly embodies, making it no surprise that she’s a certified boss-lady!
-Alexa’s exceptional insights from her work as a relationship coach/counsellor shed some light on the importance of open and honest communication, and how EMDR can assist us in processing our trauma.
-Check out our interview with Alexa below.
+One doesn’t have to talk to Alexa Gelles long to understand how she’s found success in the field of counselling.
+Competent, personable, and kind are just a few traits that Alexa effortlessly embodies, making it no surprise that she’s a certified boss-lady!

 What helps you feel safe and grounded?